17 Rip-Offs at the Dollar Store

 Medicine and Vitamins

 Those packages of painkillers may seem like a good deal, but when it comes to your health, stick to name brands for medicine and vitamins from stores you know.
-Those sold at dollar stores may be counterfeit or expired.
-See how a magnetic strip can transform your medicine cabinet.
+Those sold at dollar stores may be counterfeit, expired or simply ineffective.

-While most baby food sold at the dollar store is just fine, just skip it.
+While most baby food sold at the dollar store is just fine, it is better to just skip it.
 Some may be expired and it’s generally not much cheaper than the baby food sold at well-known retailers.
-No pantry?
-No problem!
-Here are 11 no-pantry solutions for those on a budget.

 Pet Food and Toys

 Pet food sold at the dollar store may seem like a bargain, but it may lack the nutritional value found in popular name brands, or it may even contain harmful ingredients.
-Pet toys at discount chains may also be made from inferior materials and contain chemicals that could be hazardous to your pet.
-Here are 40 perfect pet projects to show your pet some love.
+Toys for your furry friends at discount chains may also be made from inferior materials and contain chemicals that could be hazardous to your pet.

 Disposable Plates, Napkins, Cups